 Supported actions

+The Blaxel MCP server exposes tools for common platform operations.
 You can list, create and remove services (Sandboxes, Agents, MCP Servers, Jobs, Models, …), as well as manage users and service accounts.
+See the open-source definitions for the latest list and schemas.Running locally

-Prefer using the hosted server at https://api.blaxel.ai/v0/mcp.
+Prefer using the hosted server athttps://api.blaxel.ai/v0/mcp.
 If you must run locally or customize behavior, clone the repository and follow its instructions.

 Limitations